akka/akka/akka-docs/src/main/paradox/guide/modules.md

 ### HTTP

+[Akka HTTP](https://doc.akka.io/docs/akka-http/current) is a separate module from Akka.

 The de facto standard for providing APIs remotely, internal or external, is [HTTP](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol).
 Akka provides a library to construct or consume such HTTP services by giving a set of tools to create HTTP services (and serve them) and a client that can be used to consume other services.
 These tools are particularly suited to streaming in and out a large set of data or real-time events by leveraging the underlying model of Akka Streams.